Digital Marketing – What is it?

 Name an industry type and 9 times out of 10 there will be a forum dedicated to it.
 Do not be afraid to express your opinions on such forums.
 This is yet another way of putting yourself or your company forward as the experts.

 As with all social media platforms, there is always the option to pay to promote your company, which can have a dramatic effect in a relatively short time period.
 There is an art to getting these paid ads to work for you, but do not dismiss it.
 In years gone by you may have paid for an ad in the Yellow pages.
-It is often worthwhile to allocate some of your marketing budget to paid online advertisements…the biggest advantage being that you can target who see your ad.
+It is often worthwhile to allocate some of your marketing budgets to paid online advertisements…the biggest advantage is that you can target who sees your ad.

 The advantage of paid ads is the immediacy it offers.
 Organic SEO can take months before meaningful results are seen.
 PPC results are immediate, although can be costly.

-Research has found that having your website appear within the top 3 paid places, as well as organically ranking well further down the page, will build trust in the searcher and will lead to a much higher click through rate.
+Research has found that if your website appears within the top 3 paid places, you’ll get most visitors.
+If you are organically ranking well further down the page, will build trust in the searcher and will lead to a much higher click-through rate.

-There are any number of factors to consider when setting up a PPC campaign, and it will most certainly help if you have a good website which has been well optimised.
-Your agency will talk you through the process to ensure best value for your money.
+There is any number of factors to consider when setting up a PPC campaign.
+It will most certainly help if you have a good website which has been well optimised.
+Your agency will talk you through the process to ensure the best value for your money.

-Likewise there is software available to analyse your social media activity.
-This can include gems such as geographical locations of your followers, age, gender, the time of the day they are most active, who is active and who isn’t, the influencers, as well as information about your activity and its success.
+Likewise, there is software available to analyse your social media activity.
+This can include geographical locations of your followers, age, gender, the time of the day they are most active.
+Extra reporting on who is active and who isn’t.
+The influencers, as well as information about your activity and its success.
 Armed with this information you can target your campaigns much more efficiently and effectively.

 So there you have it, a brief overview of the man components which all fall under the digital marketing umbrella, we hope we have answered the big question ” What is Digital Marketing? ”

 It is entirely possible to perform all of the above functions yourself.
 It will take a lot of research but it is not unachievable.
-Alternatively, find a reputable digital marketing agency who will talk you through the process and work with you to tailor a campaign which meets your company requirements both now, and for the future.
+Alternatively, find a reputable digital marketing agency.
+They will talk you through the process and work with you to tailor a campaign which meets your company requirements both now, and for the future.

-If you need help with your digital marketing campaigns, or see how we can help with the ROI – Return on Investment with your Digital Marketing campaign, contact us here for professional digital marketing services Or call 01903 791660 and speak to a Retriever.Follow us for more quality content
+If you need help with your digital marketing campaigns, or see how we can help with the ROI – Return on Investment with your Digital Marketing campaign, contact us here for professional digital marketing services Or call 01903 521024 and speak to a Retriever.[/vc_column_text][/vc_column][/vc_row]